emckean/Pig-Latin-bot/README.md

 Because we want to include the npm module `pig-latin` and our config file, we're going to create our OpenWhisk action by uploading a zip file.

  1. Make sure you're in the `pigify` directory.

  2. Make sure your `config.js` file is created and includes your Twitter keys and bot name.
  3. Run `npm install`.
  4. Run the tests: `npm test`
+ 5. Zip the files in this directory: `zip -r -X "pigify.zip" *`   6.
+Create your OpenWhisk action: `wsk action create pigify --kind nodejs:6 pigify.zip`
+ 7. Check to see if your action has been created: `wsk action list`.
+ 8. You can invoke this action (which will send a tweet!) with the `testparams.json` file (don't forget change the name of the bot in the `text` field to be your bot name) and this command: `wsk action invoke YOURACTIONNAME --blocking -r --param-file testparams.json`
+_NOTE_: Twitter doesn't want accounts to tweet the same thing over and over, so change up the 'text' parameter in testparams.json if you are going to be invoking several times.
- 5. Zip the files in this directory: `zip -r -X "pigify.zip" *`  (If you update your bot, remember to remove your zip file so that it doesn't get re-zipped into your updated file!
+ 9. Every time you change the code in `index.js`, you will need to re-zip  it and update your OpenWhisk action: `wsk action update pigify --kind nodejs:6 pigify.zip` (Remember to remove your zip file so that it doesn't get re-zipped into your updated file!
 Try
 `rm pigify.zip && zip -r -X "pigify.zip" *`)
- 6. Create your OpenWhisk action: `wsk action create pigify --kind nodejs:6 pigify.zip`
- 7. Check to see if your action has been created: `wsk action list`.
- 8. 8.
-You can invoke this action (which will send a tweet!) with the `testparams.json` file (don't forget change the name of the bot in the `text` field to be your bot name) and this command: `wsk action invoke YOURACTIONNAME --blocking -r --param-file testparams.json`

 ### 4. Create your `findTweets` OpenWhisk Action

 Because we want to include the `moment` library and our config file, we're going to create our OpenWhisk action by uploading a zip file.

- 1. Make sure you're in the `twitterbot-example` directory.
+ 1. Make sure you're in the `findTweets` directory.

- 2. Make sure your `config.js` file is created and includes your keys.
+ 2. Make sure your `config.js` file is created and includes your keys, your bot name, and the name of the action you created in step 3 (e.g. `pigify`).
+_NOTE_ You will need the full path of your action name, so check `wsk action list` to see what that is -- it might look something like `/$myBluemixSpace/pigify`.
  3. Run `npm install`
  4. Run the tests: `npm test`
  5. Zip the files in this directory: `zip -r -X "findTweets.zip" *`
  6. Create your OpenWhisk action: `wsk action create findTweets --kind nodejs:6 findTweets.zip`
  7. Check to see if your action has been created: `wsk action list`.
- 8. You can invoke this action (which will send a tweet!) with the `testparams.json` file (don't forget change the name of the bot in the `text` field to be your bot name) and this command: `wsk action invoke YOURACTIONNAME --blocking -r --param-file testparams.json`
+ 8. You can invoke this action with the `testparams.json` file (don't forget to change the name of the bot in the `text` field to be your bot name) and this command: `wsk action invoke YOURACTIONNAME --blocking -r`

-_NOTE_: Twitter doesn't want accounts to tweet the same thing over and over, so change up the 'text' parameter in testparams.json if you are going to be testing several times.

 ### 5. Create your OpenWhisk Trigger